FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Fly - The user spends a turn flying high up into the sky, becoming untouchable to most attacks before striking a Target within the user’s Movement on the next turn with a Standard Test, dealing 5 Physical damage.

-- Aeroblast - The user launches a Vortex of air at a target within line-of-sight with a Standard Test, dealing 5 Magic damage; for every 6 rolled during the Test, increase the damage of this Move by an additional 5 Magic damage.
+- Aeroblast - The user launches a Vortex of air at a target within line-of-sight with a Standard Test, dealing 5 Magic damage; this Move can Crit.

 - Beak Blast -The user spends a turn charging up heat inside its beak before later assaulting a Target within Melee Range with its beak with a Standard Test, dealing 5 Physical damage; if a Target hits the user with a Physical Move or gets hit by the user while they’re charging or attacking with the Move, the Target ends up suffering a Burn.